epoirierIRD/Chlorophyll-Fluorometer/structure_assembly_guide.md

 - PVC stripper
 - Laser cutter
 - Paper towel or rag
-- Ø89 and Ø84 hole saws
+- Ø89 mm and Ø84 mm hole saws
 - Angle grinder

 <p align="center">
   <img src="images/box_assembly/0.components.jpg" alt="0.components" width="400"/>
 </p>

-1. Cut out the inside of the plugs, one with the Ø89 hole saw, and the other with the Ø84 hole saw.
+1. Cut out the inside of the plugs, one with the 89 mm in diameter hole saw, and the other with the 84 mm in diameter hole saw.
 Make sure the holes are at the center of the plugs.
 Using a laser cutter, cut two PMMA discs, one 96.5 mm in diameter, the other 82.5 mm in diameter.
 The disc of 82.5 mm diameter needs to be sanded to fit perfectly in the plug.
 Using an angle grinder, sand one edge of the disc.

 <p align="center">
   <img src="images/box_assembly/1.plugs.jpg" alt="1.plugs" width="400"/>